University Challenge: In popular culture

+Gameplay

 Teams

 Teams consist of four members and most represent a single university.
-The exceptions to this are colleges of the University of Oxford and the University of Cambridge, which enter independent teams.
+The exceptions to this are colleges of the University of Oxford, the University of Cambridge, the University of London and formerly the University of Wales which enter independent teams.
 While a number of other British universities have constituent colleges, only those where some teaching is undertaken at the college level may enter independent teams.
 The competing teams each year are selected by the show's producers, based both on scores from a general trivia quiz and the producers' judging of the suitability of the teams for television.
-Durham University has appeared most frequently in the post-1994 format.
+Oxford and Cambridge ("Oxbridge") colleges are prevalent in the competition: for instance, of the Christmas series between 2011 and 2022, Oxbridge colleges represented one-quarter of teams and three-quarters of winners.

 The contestants are identified by their surnames during gameplay, apart from at the beginning when they introduce themselves with their full names, where they are from and what they are studying.

 The teams generally consist of mixed genders, mostly young adults but with some mature students also appearing.

 Tournament structure

 The current tournament format used for each series is that of a direct knockout tournament starting with 28 teams.
 The fourteen first-round winners progress directly to the last sixteen.
-Two matches, involving the four highest scoring losing teams from the first round, whose losing scores often exceed winning scores in other first-round matches, fill the remaining places in the last sixteen.
+Two repechage matches, involving the four highest scoring losing teams from the first round, whose losing scores often exceed winning scores in other first-round matches, fill the remaining places in the last sixteen.
 Teams in the quarter-final round (last eight teams) have to win two matches in the round to progress to the semi-finals.
 Equally, teams must lose two quarter-final matches in order to be eliminated from that round.
 The pairings for matches are often chosen in order to keep stronger teams apart.